dyersituations/catcms/README.md

 ## Features

-- You can create, edit, and delete pages.
+- You can create, edit, and delete pages
-- You can change the website title and content.
+- You can change the website title and content
-- You can populate image galleries and blogs.
+- You can populate image galleries and blogs
-- You can change the website appearance without writing code.
+- You can change the website appearance without writing code

 ## Tech Stack